 Most people immediately think of solar panels on rooftops or a solar farm in the desert when they hear the words “solar electricity.”
-For good reason: until now, traditional utility-scale and rooftop solar panels dominated the solar business.
+For good reason: until now, traditional utility-scale and rooftop solar panels dominated the solar systems business.

 However, there are many fascinating new solar panel technologies in the works or already available.
 These potential technologies will change the way we think about energy production in general, not just solar.
 Solar energy no longer necessitates enormous plots of land or roof space, nor does it have to be unsightly.
 Continue reading to learn more.